dopeboy/curriculum-2.0/units/10-versioncontrol/lessons/1-git/README.md

 Version control (also called source control) lets you save drafts of your code.
 This way, you and others around you can track your code.
 Suppose your latest draft of the code introduced a bug.
 With source control, you can revert the code to an older version (or draft) to eliminate the bug and then understand what caused it.

 Version control also lets groups of people collaborate on code together.
 Suppose you are working with a partner on the same HTML file.
 You are responsible for the ```<head>...</head>``` section and your partner is responsible for the ```<body>...</body>``` section.
 Once the both of you are done, you will need to combine each of your files together.
 This would involve pasting your code into your partner's code and making sure you don't accidentally break your partner's file.
 This doesn't seem like too much work until you start working on hundreds of files together.
-Using version control software, you could merge, or combine,  your work and your partner's work together automatically.
+Using version control software, you could merge, or combine,  your work and your partner's work automatically.

 ### Introduction of new material ("I do")

-#### Getting started
+#### Git

+Git is an example of a version control software.
+It it the most widely used version control tool.
+For more information on Git, see the references section.

+We will use Git in the command line.

 ### Independent practice ("You do")